-Different measurements are reported on different vertical grids, as described above.
-Therefore, we need to calculate interpolated profiles before we can perform subsequent processing steps.
+Different measurements are reported on different vertical grids, as described above in Sect.
+2. Therefore, we need to calculate interpolated profiles before we can perform subsequent processing steps.

-- To calculate altitude from pressure for TANSO-FTS, temperature and water vapour fields are regridded onto the retrieval pressure grid using a b-spline method (Dierckx, 1995).
+To calculate altitude from pressure for TANSO-FTS, temperature and water vapour fields are regridded onto the retrieval pressure grid using a b-spline method (Dierckx, 1995).
 This may introduce some error above 1 kPa.
 However, as this is at altitudes above the sensitivity range of the retrieval, this does not affect subsequent processing.
-Pressure is converted to altitude based on the assumption of hydrostatic equilibrium. - 10 For each collocation pair, we choose a shared altitude grid to which we interpolate profiles of retrieved methane, a priori methane, averaging kernels, temperature, and water vapour.
-For the new altitude grid z_n , we (arbitrarily) choose the arithmetic mean altitude per level for the lower-resolution dataset (i.e., we take all altitude profiles, then calculate the average h_i for i = 1...N if each profile has N levels).
-That means we - 15 have one altitude grid for each of our three comparison pairs.
+Pressure is converted to altitude based on the assumption of hydrostatic equilibrium.

+For each collocation pair, we choose a shared altitude grid to which we interpolate profiles of retrieved methane, a priori methane, averaging kernels, temperature, and water vapour.
+For the new altitude grid $z_n$ , we (arbitrarily) choose the arithmetic mean altitude per level for the lower-resolution data set (i.e. we take all altitude profiles, then calculate the average $h_i$ for i=1...N if each profile has N levels).
+That means we have one altitude grid for each of our three comparison pairs.
 In regridding, we are careful not to extrapolate any profiles; any levels outside of the range of the chosen grid are flagged and not considered in subsequent processing.
-For the lower-resolution instrument, averaging kernels are regridded following Calisesi et al. (2005),
+For the lower-resolution instrument, averaging kernels are regridded following Calisesi et al. (2005), where $\bf A$ is the averaging kernel matrix, $z_n$ is the new altitude grid, $z_0$ is the old altitude grid, $\bf W$ is the interpolation matrix between the two grids, and \ indicates the Moore-Penrose pseudo-inverse (Moore, 1920).
+Regridding is performed by linear interpolation, and $\bf W$ is calculated by obtaining the standard matrix of the linear transformation (Lay, 2003, p.
+83), where T can be any linear vector-valued function (in this case: linear interpolation), and $e_k$ (k = 1...n) is column k of the identity matrix I.

-$\mathbf{A}{z_n} \approx \mathbf{W} \mathbf{A}{z_o} \mathbf{W}^$,
+$$\mathbf{A}{z_n} \approx \mathbf{W} \mathbf{A}{z_0} \mathbf{W}^, \tag{1}$$